Channel Estimation for Reconfigurable Intelligent Surface Aided Multi-User mmWave MIMO Systems: Training Reflection Coefficients Optimization

-In this section, we optimize the training reflection coefficient sequence at the RIS to improve the estimation performance.
-Motivated by the fact that a better recovery performance can be achieved if the mutual coherence of the equivalent dictionary is smaller \cite{elad2007optimized}.
-Specifically, denoting the equivalent dictionary by ${\bm{D}}={\bm V}^{H}{\bm A}_R$ from \eqref{eq14}, the corresponding mutual coherence is denoted by ${\mu \left( {\bm{D}} \right)}$, which can be written as
+In this section, the optimization of the training sequence of reflection coefficients at the RIS is studied.

+To optimize the reflection coefficients in the training phase, we follow the principle from \cite{elad2007optimized} that a better recovery performance can be achieved if the mutual coherence of the equivalent dictionary is smaller.
+As a heuristic, from \eqref{eq14}, we see that ${\bm{D}}={\bm V}^{H}{\bm A}_R$ can be regarded as the equivalent dictionary.
+In this case, the corresponding mutual coherence is given by

-This fact implies that the columns of $\bm D$ should be as orthogonal as possible.
-Equivalently, it requires that we need to design $\bm D$ to make ${\bm D}^{H}{\bm D}$ as similar as possible to identity matrix, i.e.,
+Minimizing the mutual coherence implies that the columns of $\bm D$ should be as orthogonal as possible.
+Equivalently, it requires designing $\bm V$ to make ${\bm D}^{H}{\bm D}$ as close as possible to a scaled identity matrix, i.e.,